 When you conduct a search, or use a feature of a Bing-powered experience that involves conducting a search or entering a command on your behalf, Microsoft will collect the searches or commands you provide (which may be in the form of text, voice data, or an image), along with your IP address, location, the unique identifiers contained in our cookies or similar technologies, the time and date of your search, and your browser configuration.
 For example, if you use Bing voice-enabled services, your voice input and performance data associated with the speech functionality will be sent to Microsoft.
 And, if you use Bing image-enabled services, the image you provide will be sent to Microsoft.
 When you use Bing-powered experiences, such as Ask Cortana or Bing Lookup to search a particular word or phrase within a webpage or document, that word or phrase is sent to Bing along with some surrounding content in order to provide contextually relevant search results.

 Search suggestions.
-For the search suggestions feature, the characters that you type into a Bing-powered experience to conduct a search will be sent to Microsoft.
-This allows us to provide you with suggestions as you type your searches.
+For the search suggestions feature, the characters that you type into a Bing-powered experience (such as search and site suggestions in the Microsoft Edge browser) to conduct a search and what you click on will be sent to Microsoft.
+This allows us to provide you with relevant suggestions as you type your searches.
 To turn this feature on or off, while using Bing Search, go to Bing Settings.
-Search Suggestions cannot be turned off in Cortana.
-On Windows, you can always hide Cortana and the search box so as not to use the feature.
+There are other methods to control this feature in other Bing-powered experiences, such as the Microsoft Edge browser.
+Search Suggestions cannot be turned off in the Windows 10 search box.
+On Windows, you can always hide the search box so as not to use the feature.

 Bing experience improvement program for Bing Desktop and Bing Toolbar.
 If you are using Bing Desktop or Bing Toolbar and choose to participate in the Bing Experience Improvement Program, we also collect additional data about how you use these specific Bing apps, such as the addresses of the websites you visit, to help improve search ranking and relevance.
 To help protect your privacy, we do not use the data collected through the Bing Experience Improvement Program to identify or contact you or target advertising to you.
 You can turn off the Bing Experience Improvement Program at any time in the Bing Desktop or Bing Toolbar settings.
 Finally, we delete the information collected through the Bing Experience Improvement Program after 18 months.